zulip/puppet-zulip/README.md

-puppet-twilio
+puppet-zulip
 =============

 Description
 -----------

-A Puppet report handler for sending notifications to Twilio.
-You'll need a Twilio account.
+A Puppet report handler for sending notifications to Zulip.
+You'll need a Zulip account.

+Based on handlers by James Turnbull!

 Requirements
 ------------

-* `twiliolib`
 * `puppet`

 Installation & Usage
 --------------------

-1. Install the `twiliolib` gem on your Puppet master

-        $ sudo gem install twiliolib

-2. Install puppet-twilio as a module in your Puppet master's module path.
+1. Install puppet_zulip as a module in your Puppet master's module path.

+2. Get an API bot email & key from zulip [here][https://zulip.com/#settings]

+3. Update the  `botemail`, `key` from above.
-3. Update the `sid`, `token`, `to` (the number you want to send to), `from` (one of your Twilio numbers) variables in the file `twilio.yaml` and then copy the file to `/etc/puppet/`.
+    Update the`type` (stream or private), , `to` (Stream name or email to send a private message), & `subject` (for stream subjects) variables in the file `zulip.yaml` and then copy the file to `/etc/puppet/` or for puppet enterpise '/etc/puppetlabs/puppet'.
+    The `zulip_statuses` should be an array of statuses to send notifications for and defaults to `'failed'`.
+Specify `'all'` to receive notifications from all Puppet runs.

+4. You can also use this by including the class in a manifest, with either parameters or hiera to set the settings.
+It will create the settings file in the correct place for you.

-4. Enable pluginsync and reports on your master and clients in `puppet.conf`
+5. Enable reports on your master `puppet.conf`

         [master]
         report = true
-        reports = twilio
+        reports = zulip
-        pluginsync = true
-        [agent]
-        report = true
-        pluginsync = true

-5. Run the Puppet client and sync the report as a plugin
+6. Run the Puppet client and sync the report as a plugin

+7. To temporarially disable Zulip notifications add a file named 'zulip_disabled' in the same path as zulip.yaml.
+    (Removing it will re-enable notifications)

+        $ touch /etc/puppet/zulip_disabled

 Author
 ------

+Matthew Barr <mbarr@mbarr.nett>

-James Turnbull <james@lovedthanlost.net>
+Based on code by James Turnbull <james@lovedthanlost.net>
+(puppet-hipchat & puppet-twilio )

 License
 -------

-    Author:: James Turnbull (<james@lovedthanlost.net>)
+    Author:: Matthew Barr (<mbarr@mbarr.nett>)
-    Copyright:: Copyright (c) 2011 James Turnbull
+    Copyright:: Copyright (c) 2013 Matthew Barr
     License:: Apache License, Version 2.0

     Licensed under the Apache License, Version 2.0 (the "License");